boraneak/bidstreet/README.md

 - [Axios](https://axios-http.com/): HTTP client for making requests from the frontend to the backend.
 - [Swagger](https://swagger.io/) for API documentation

-## Getting Started

-To run the project locally, please go to each README file of backend and frontend for the instructions.

-## Issues
+## Contributing

-Feel free to open new issues for feedback or suggested changes.
 We welcome contributions that improve the project!
-You can create a new issue [here](https://github.com/boraneak/bidstreet/issues/new).
+If you have suggestions, bug reports, or would like to contribute code:

+1. Fork the repository.
+2. Create your feature branch: `git checkout -b feature/new-feature`.
+3. Commit your changes: `git commit -am 'Add new feature'`.
+4. Push to the branch: `git push origin feature/new-feature`.
+5. Submit a pull request.